Charles Warner: New York

-Warner arrived in New York in late 1906 to work and to visit his son Harry, who had been establishing a career on the American stage.
+Warner arrived in New York in late 1906 to work and to visit his son Henry, who had been establishing a career on the American stage.
 In December 1906 Warner appeared in vaudeville performances at the Alhambra Theatre in Harlem, New York.
 In February 1907 he appeared in "a condensed version" of Drink at Hyde and Behman's Theatre in Brooklyn.

 Warner hoped to arrange an American tour of Drink and other plays, but this did not eventuate.
-He became accustomed to playing cards at The Lambs Club, a social club associated with theatrical professions in West 44th Street, and reading in the Club's library.
+He became accustomed to playing cards at The Lambs Club, a social club associated with theatrical professions in West 44th Street, and reading in the club's library.

 Death

 On 11 February 1909 Charles Warner took his own life in a room of the Hotel Seymour in Manhattan, New York, aged 62 years.
 He was found suspended from a hook on the door of his room.
 A broken strap was found which indicated Warner had made several attempts to strangle himself.
 He had left a "rambling message" that began with "I am hounded to my death by thieves, blackmailers and liars", and concluded with: "God bless you all...
 O dear one, O my beloved, Good-by!".
 Warner also left cash "for the payment of his board and funeral expenses".
-Warner's son Harry was about to appear on stage in New York when he was informed of his father's death.
+Warner's son Henry was about to appear on stage in New York when he was informed of his father's death.

 Warner was reported to be insane when he committed suicide.
 Friends and acquaintances who were interviewed regarding the actor's last days, spoke of Warner "brooding in the Lambs Club", occasionally complaining of "being swindled by unspecified conspirators".
-His son, Harry Warner, stated that "his father was deranged, and had not appeared on stage for a year".
+His son, Henry Warner, stated that "his father was deranged, and had not appeared on stage for a year".
 It was reported that Warner's friends had begun to notice "peculiarities in his demeanour" and "are of opinion that the exciting parts he has played, and the force he put into them, unhinged his mind".

-A funeral service for Charles Warner was held at the Church of the Transfiguration in East 29th Street and he was buried on 13 February in the Woodlawn Cemetery in the Bronx district.
-The management of the Lambs Club took charge of funeral arrangements at the church and a delegation from the Club attended the church service and graveside committal.
+A funeral service for Charles Warner was held at the Church of the Transfiguration in East 29th Street and he was buried on 13 February in the Woodlawn Cemetery in the Bronx.
+The members of The Lambs took charge of funeral arrangements at the church and a delegation from the Club attended the church service and graveside committal.

-Warner's obituary in The Times commented that "As an actor he was held in greater esteem in the pit than in the stalls":
+Warner's obituary in The Times commented that "as an actor he was held in greater esteem in the pit than in the stalls":